NYUAppSec/appsec_hw4/HW4_Instructions.md

 As the last question above hinted, one of these two Intents is not correct.
 Fix the incorrect Intent, then in 3 sentences or less discuss in difference.txt which file you modified and why.

-### Part 2.2: Shutting out the world

-It seems that the developers of the application wanted to allow other applications to use Intents to launch the GiftCard application.
-However, this isn't what your company wants.
-At this moment your company does not anticipate a need for other applications to use Intents to launch Activities within the GiftCard application.

-For this part, you should remove the possibility of other applications using Intents to launch activities of your application.
-To do this, changes will need to be made to the AndroidManifest.xml file.

 ## Part 3: Can you read me out there?